nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Test case: `find t/` <br>
       Expected: Listing out everyone is the contact list.
 2. Finding a person with all possible parameters specified.
+   1. Prerequisites: There is a contact in the list with a name `John Doe`, a phone number of `98765432`, a room number of `08-0805`, and a tag of `friends`.
-   1. Test case:  `find n/John Doe p/98765432 r/08-0805 t/friends` <br>
+   2. Test case:  `find n/John Doe p/98765432 r/08-0805 t/friends` <br>
-      Expected: Listing out the contact with a name John Doe, with a phone number of 98765432, and lives in the room 08-0805, who has a tag of friends.
+      Expected: Displaying the contact with name John Doe, a phone number of 98765432, and living in room in the room 08-0805, and has a tag of friends.
 3. Finding a person with parameter that does not conform to data validation.
    1. Test case: `find n/John Doe p/abcd` <br>
       Expected: An error message is shown informing the user about the correct data format for PHONE.